LaunchPlatform/bq/README.md

 While this might seem like the right way to do it, there's a hidden bug.
 If the worker starts too fast before the transaction commits at step 3, it will not be able to see the new row in `images` as it has not been committed yet.
-One may need to make the task retry a few times to ensure that even if the first attempt failed, it could see the background job row in the following attempt.
+One may need to make the task retry a few times to ensure that even if the first attempt failed, it could see the image row in the following attempt.
 But this adds complexity to the system and also increases the latency if the first attempt fails.
 Also, if the commit step fails, you will have a failed worker queue job trying to fetch a row from the database that will never exist.